 Step 2: Buy New Blinds

 Now that you have your numbers, it’s time to find the right replacements.
-Decide on the materials, colors and features for each window.
+Decide on the materials, colours and features for each window.
 Some of the most popular styles of window coverings include wood blinds, Roman shades and roller shades.
-Stylish neutral colors such as white, grey or cream match both traditional and modern décor.
-You are also free to choose from a spectrum of bold colors like pink, red or dark green.
+Stylish neutral colours such as white, grey or cream match both traditional and modern décor.
+You are also free to choose from a spectrum of bold colours like pink, red or dark green.

 Room darkening and blackout blinds are perfect for bedrooms and baby nurseries, while faux wood blinds offer an Earthy feel and textured look.
 Other popular features include convenient top down bottom up blinds and cordless shades since styles without cords are safer for kids and pets.